Resource Access Monitor (for Sandboxie Classic)

 The Resource Access Monitor tool displays the names of any system resources that are accessed by programs running under the supervision of Sandboxie.
-Designed to make it easy to identify those system resources which should be excluded from sandboxing, this tool replaces the older and more cumbersome Sandboxie Trace facility.
+Designed to make it easy to identify those system resources which should be excluded from sandboxing, this tool can be used with the Sandboxie Trace options.

 Important: Please use the Resource Access Monitor tool only if you are asked to do so.

 2. You should typically activate the monitor before any programs are running in any sandbox.
 Note that the Resource Access Monitor window blocks access to the Sandboxie Control main window, including its menu, so you will have to start sandboxed programs through the Tray Icon Menu.

 3. When the monitor is activated and its window appears on the screen, it immediately starts to collect and display resource access information from all sandboxed programs that are running.

 4. At this point, perform any specific tasks that fail when done under the supervision of Sandboxie.

 5. Finally, click the button labeled Copy Contents to Clipboard and Close Window.
 This copies the collected data into the clipboard, and de-activates the monitor.